 Hudson Valley's Homecoming Celebration Set for Saturday, October 4

-College to host black-tie gala to kick off Homecoming weekend
+College hosts black-tie gala to kick off Homecoming weekend

 Homecoming events will center around the Hudson Valley - SUNY Canton football game at 1 p.m. on Veteran's Memorial Field, located adjacent to Joseph L. Bruno Stadium.
 Halftime entertainment will be by Chocolate Thunder, a popular youth drum corps from Albany.

 Family-centered festivities for Homecoming will begin at 11 a.m. near the playing field, and will include musical entertainment, carnival rides, games, contests and giveaways.
 Activities and refreshments will be free to the public.
 In keeping with the 1950s nostalgia of Hudson Valley's half-century anniversary, there will be an exhibit of classic cars on campus throughout the afternoon, weather permitting.

 The Scotia-Glenville Traveling Children's Museum will present two activities specially geared to children: "Let's Make Bubbles," and "Marvelous Masks."
 Free pony rides and a small petting zoo will be available.
 Several clowns will be on hand to offer face painting, magic, juggling and balloon art.
 Also offered will be a giant slide and a bouncey-bounce.

 Entertainment will include a tribute to the Beatles by the live band The Brits, and music and trivia games conducted by the DJ "Piano Man."
 Those in attendance will be offered free souvenirs, including anniversary balloons, t-shirts, pens, yo-yos, Frisbees, mini footballs and other items marked with Hudson Valley's anniversary logo.